zalando/restful-api-guidelines/general-guidelines/GeneralGuidelines.md

 ## {{ book.must }} Provide API Reference Definition using OpenAPI

 We use the [OpenAPI specification](http://swagger.io/specification/) (aka Swagger spec) as standard for our REST API definitions.
-You may choose YAML or JSON as a format of your OpenAPI API definition file; however, YAML is generally preferred due to its improved readability.
+You should use YAML format (instead of JSON) for the OpenAPI API definition files due to its improved readability.

 We also call the OpenAPI API definition the "API Reference definition" (or "API definition"); it provides all information needed by an experienced API client developer to use this API.